harshaguda/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a master's student at Aalto University, Finland.
 Currently working on my thesis titled - 'Learning-based dynamic Manipulation of Deformable Objects.'
-I am actively looking for PhD position in the field of reinforcement learnig with application in robotics.
+I am actively looking for PhD position in the field of reinforcement learning with application in robotics.
 {style="text-align: justify;"}